Matters of life and death: an investigation of “living wills” and other advance directives

 Although “we” seems intended to be approachable, the effect is the opposite—particularly when they give up and mix “you” and “we” in the same sentence:

-Decision: finding the answer
+Step 2 is decision: finding the answer

 Let’s think about an ordinary web transaction—maybe buying a book.
 Think about the different levels of effort required for finding the answer to these typical questions: